 When the results of Clarke-administered assessments and/or standardized tests indicate a need to improve certain skills, students will be required to enroll in one or more preparatory courses.
-First-year students who matriculate in Fall 2015 and subsequent years complete the Compass program through course and experiential work.
-Courses that may be required include Elementary Algebra (MATH 005), Intermediate Algebra (Math 090) and Writing and Skills Lab (GNED 010).
+Students complete Compass through course and experiential work.
+Courses that may be required include Elementary Algebra (MATH 005), Intermediate Algebra (Math 090) and Writing and Skills Lab (CMPS 010).
 These courses do not count as electives toward the 124 total credits required for graduation.